 Thank you for your email.
 We will respond as soon as possible.

 We are mindful of the economic and real estate uncertainty generated by the pandemic.
-While the current increase in the number of COVID-19 cases is concerning, we know more about how the virus spreads and doctors are much better at treating patients than a few months ago, so we do not anticipate a return to a total shutdown.
+However, we are seeing advances in therapeutics and the development of a vaccine, so we do not anticipate a return to a total shutdown.
 For the real estate market in particular, historically low interest rates should also help boost growth.
+We believe this is a particularly opportune time for active managers in real estate who have the flexibility to shift into growth areas while avoiding others facing a longer and more uncertain recovery as a result of the pandemic.
 We believe our philosophy of structuring a more inclusive and unique real estate fund – one that includes REITs but is more expansive, balanced, and diversified than a typical “REIT only” fund – is a compelling long-term strategy.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Real Estate Fund (Institutional Shares) gained 29.93% in the second quarter and meaningfully outperformed the MSCI USA IMI Extended Real Estate Index by 817 basis points due to a combination of stock selection and differences in real estate category exposures.
+Baron Real Estate Fund (Institutional Shares) gained 18.65% in the third quarter and significantly outperformed the MSCI USA IMI Extended Real Estate Index by 974 basis points due to stock selection and, to a lesser extent, differences in real estate category exposures.

-Cash exposure in a rising market, significantly lower exposure to strong performing home improvement retail stocks within the building products/services category, and higher exposure to lagging real estate operating companies hampered relative results.
+Significantly lower exposure to strong performing home improvement retail stocks within the building products/services category, cash exposure in an up market, and lack of exposure to the outperforming senior housing and other health care facilities category hampered relative results.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.